arachne-framework/arachne-core/doc/docs.rdf.md

 descriptor, and hooks to manipulate the descriptor at configuration time.

-Modules are defined by an `arachne.edn` file on the root of the JVM classpath.
+Modules are defined by an `arachne.rdf.edn` file on the root of the JVM classpath.
 This file should be an RDF/EDN file and defines the properties of the module, such as its [dependencies](<?link :arachne.module/dependencies ?>), [initializers](<?link :arachne.module/initializers ?>) and [configure functions](<?link :arachne.module/configure ?>).

-An Arachne application is itself a module, with a `arachne.edn` file.
+An Arachne application is itself a module, with a `arachne.rdf.edn` file.
 For information on how modules are loaded, see the [bootstrap process](?link :arachne.doc.topic/bootstrap ?>).